camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 The standard deployment for OpenSearch relies on the first layer of security, which is the Network.
 While this setup allows easy access, it may expose sensitive data.
 To enhance security, consider implementing IAM Roles for Service Accounts (IRSA) to restrict access to the OpenSearch cluster, providing a more secure environment.
-For more information, see the [Amazon OpenSearch Service Fine-Grained Access Control documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-access-policies).
+For more information, see the [Amazon OpenSearch Service fine-grained access control documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-access-policies).

 :::

 ### Step-by-step setup

-1. **Identify the VPC associated with the Amazon EKS cluster:**
+1. Identify the VPC associated with the Amazon EKS cluster:

    ```shell
    export VPC_ID=$(aws ec2 describe-vpcs \